BMIRDS/deepslide/README.md

 # Still not working?
 Consider the following...

 - Ask a pathologist to look at your visualizations.
-- Make your own heuristic for aggregating patch predictions to find WSI classification.
+- Make your own heuristic for aggregating patch predictions to determine the WSI-level classification.
 Often, a slide thats 20% abnormal and 80% normal should be classified as abnormal.
 - If each WSI can have multiple types of lesions/labels, you may need to annotate bounding boxes around these.
 - Did you pre-process your images?
 If you used raw .svs files that are more than 1GB in size, its likely that the patches are way too zoomed in to see any cell structures.
 - If you have less than 10 WSI per class in the training set, obtain more.